Heat (Chris Brown song): Background and release

 "Heat" was unexpectedly teased one day before its release on Chris Brown's Instagram account.
 The song was released on June 20, 2019, as a promotional single from Brown's ninth studio album, Indigo, and then sent to mainstream urban radio as the album's fifth single on August 27, 2019.

 Composition

 "Heat" is a mid-tempo R&B song, produced by American record producer Buddah Bless.
-The song's lyrical content mixes themes of luxury and lust, combining high-fashion and sex appeal.
+The lyrics blend themes of luxury and lust, combining high-fashion and sex appeal.
 Brown makes use of the lingo "drip", which is a term to describe good-looking outfits.
-Its instrumental was described as "a sleek, minimalist beat characterized by its steady bassline, shimmering synths, and crisp percussion", while the artists’ provide "smooth vocal delivery" suggesting "a laid-back yet seductive vibe".
+Its instrumental was described as "a sleek, minimalist beat characterized by its steady bassline, shimmering synths, and crisp percussion", while the artists provide "smooth vocal delivery" suggesting "a laid-back yet seductive vibe".
 "Heat"'s musicality blends the stylistic of R&B music with strong trap influences.
 The chorus speaks to a female character and reveals her and Brown’s sexual intentions.